richardjgowers/mm_portal/content/tutorials/getting_started/index.md

 summary: "Creating your 1st component"
 ---

+# Prerequisites

+It is recommended that you familiarize yourself with the python programming language and best practices in software engineering before delving into this tutorial.
+The MolSSI [education hub](http://education.molssi.org/resources.html) provides plenty of materials on software development that make this tutorial easier to follow and understand.

 # Package creation

 There are infinite ways you could build your own components in MMIC.
 An easy and quick way to get started is by using [cookiecutter](https://github.com/cookiecutter/cookiecutter), which you can install via pip and then interactively run to create a git repository:
 {{< code language="bash" line-numbers="false">}}